YeeeeeHan/cronos-backend/README.md

 	- nodemon
 	- Prettier
 	- developer flow > develop > prisma push > migrations > unit test

+### CICD Decisions OR development lifecycle
+- Start docker
+- Prisma migrate

+### Environment variables
+  - env variables --> talk about the different types
+  - Segregation of concerns
+  - test using dotenv-cli

+  - local is for?
+  - dev is for? what other changes would you make?
+  - prod is for? what other changes would you make? (db URL stuff, cicd stuff)
+  - test

+  - Switching between chains

 ### Others
 	- Hashing of passwords
   - constants